 Complete the meal

-In my opinion, this casserole is super easy to make and would be a vegetarian or vegan working parent’s dream — family-friendly fare to make on a Sunday (simply because it needs a bit of time in the oven) and enjoy for Meatless Monday.
+This casserole is super easy to make and would be a vegetarian or vegan working parent’s dream — family-friendly fare to make on a Sunday (simply because it needs a bit of time in the oven) and enjoy for Meatless Monday.

 - 1 tablespoon olive oil